GreenStorm/cv/index.md

 ## Summary

-Abdulkarim is a software engineer based in Kansai, currently working as an **analyst at Deloitte**.
+Abdulkarim is a software engineer based in Japan, currently working as an **analyst at Deloitte**.
 He is business fluent in Japanese **(N2)**, native level in Arabic and English.
 He is passionate about software engineering opportunities that make a **positive social impact**.
 Experienced in **JavaScript and Python**, he is also open to learning other technology stacks.

 ## Education